Saturday Night Live Japan

-Saturday Night Live Japan (サタデー・ナイト・ライブ JPN) was a Japanese late-night live television sketch comedy and variety television program broadcast that aired both on Fuji TV and Fuji TV NEXT.
-It was adaptation of Saturday Night Live on NBC that relies more on the konto style of comedy.
+Saturday Night Live Japan (サタデー・ナイト・ライブ JPN) was a Japanese late-night live television sketch comedy and variety television program broadcast that aired on Fuji TV and its affiliates and the pay television channel Fuji TV Next.
+It was an adaptation of Saturday Night Live on NBC that relies more on the konto style of comedy.

 Format

 The show has two main hosts, Koji Imada and Sanma Akashiya, and is aired monthly every first week rather than weekly.
 The show still contains the same format of having a guest star appear on the show along with a guest singer or band performing at the end.